---- "States parties should ensure that the mandates of national human rights institutions and other appropriate independent institutions cover children's rights in the digital environment and that they are able to receive, investigate and address complaints from children and their representatives.
-Where independent oversight bodies exist to monitor activities in relation to the digital environment, national human rights institutions should work closely with such bodies on effectively discharging their mandate regarding children's rights."
+States parties should ensure that the mandates of national human rights institutions and other appropriate independent institutions cover children's rights in the digital environment and that they are able to receive, investigate and address complaints from children and their representatives.
+Where independent oversight bodies exist to monitor activities in relation to the digital environment, national human rights institutions should work closely with such bodies on effectively discharging their mandate regarding children's rights.

-G. Dissemination of information, awareness-raising and training
+Dissemination of information, awareness-raising and training General measures of implementation 'General Comment 25' Committee on the rights of the child

-"States parties should disseminate information and conduct awareness-raising campaigns on the rights of the child in the digital environment, focusing in particular on those whose actions have a direct or indirect impact on children.
+States parties should disseminate information and conduct awareness-raising campaigns on the rights of the child in the digital environment, focusing in particular on those whose actions have a direct or indirect impact on children.
 They should facilitate educational programmes for children, parents and caregivers, the general public and policymakers to enhance their knowledge of children's rights in relation to the opportunities and risks associated with digital products and services.
 Such programmes should include information on how children can benefit from digital products and services and develop their digital literacy and skills, how to protect children's privacy and prevent victimization and how to recognize a child who is a victim of harm perpetrated online or offline and respond appropriately.
-Such programmes should be informed by research and consultations with children, parents and caregivers."
+Such programmes should be informed by research and consultations with children, parents and caregivers.